 Aren’t these two different universes of savings that don’t even relate?”

-It drives many to fantasize about lottery winnings, since that’s the only way to become a millionaire if you’re not a Rapper or a greedy corporate CEO, right?
+It drives many to fantasize about lottery winnings, since that’s the only way to become a millionaire if your job title doesn’t include CEO, NFL or Notorious B.I.G., right?

-And meanwhile, we buy $9.75 bottles of Kirin at the sushi restaurant and $12.00 movie tickets to see Cars 2 with the kids in the movie theatre and drive 20MPG vehicles around town for relatively short trips.
+And meanwhile, we buy $9.75 bottles of Kirin at the sushi restaurant and $12.00 movie tickets to see the newest Pixar movie with the kids in the movie theatre and pour $70.00 of gasoline into the family SUV so we can burn it up every couple of weeks running around town for relatively short trips.
 And we don’t become millionaires very quickly at all.

-When I was a kid, I had to cut an enormous and hilly 1/2 acre lawn by pushing a fume-spewing 21-inch Lawn Boy for two hours.
-That was five bucks.
+When I was eleven years old, I had to cut my parents’ enormous and hilly half acre lawn by pushing a fume-spewing 21-inch Lawn Boy for two hours.
+For this afternoon of sweaty torture, I would earn five bucks.

-Then I excitedly waited a week so the grass would grow and I could repeat this process to earn another five bucks.
+Then I would excitedly wait a week so the grass would grow and I could repeat this process to earn another five bucks.
 At this point, I would have ten bucks.

-Ten dollars will still buy about 9 pounds of delicious, kickass, nutritious, muscle-fueling rolled oats – still one of my favorite foods today despite being able to afford fancier things.
+Sure, that was a long time ago.
+But even today, ten dollars will still buy about 9 pounds of delicious, kickass, nutritious, muscle-fueling rolled oats – still a solid staple food for many healthy millionaires, despite the fact that we can easily afford more expensive options.
 Or two gallons of organic milk.
 Or enough gasoline to drive over 200 miles in a good car.
-WEEKS worth of regular driving.
+WEEKS worth of regular driving if you don’t have a ridiculous commute.
 Or enough natural gas to provide hot water for showers and dishwashing for a family for several weeks.

 Ten Bucks is a lot of money.
 So you need to respect it.

-If you save $796 per week for ten years, and get a 7% compounded investment return after inflation, you’ll have $600,000 sitting around ready to party for you.
-As you can see in the footnote section below, that is more than enough to start a nice Early Retirement, especially if your house is paid off.
+As you can see in the footnote section below, that is more than enough to start a nice early retirement, especially if your house is paid off.
 Maybe more than twice as much as you need, but since we do conservative calculations here at MMM, let’s roll with that number.

 Some of these decisions can be made automatically – like owning a less expensive car and driving it less ($100 per week per person), using less electricity and other utilities ($25), eating most office meals without going out to lunch ($50), not having cable TV and in general spending less time in retail establishments ($25).
 Now the remaining number is only $200 a week.

-Most zero-savings people blow dramatically more than $200 a week just in random purchases.
-Spas, yoga, fingernail treatments, bottles of wine, sixpacks of beer, shoes, electronic gadgets, ice cream cones, movie tickets, plastic crappy toys for toddler birthday parties, books from Amazon.com instead of your local library, lawn-care services.. whatever.
+Most zero-savings people blow dramatically more than $200 a week just on random purchases.
+Spas, yoga, fingernail treatments, bottles of wine, sixpacks of beer, shoes, electronic gadgets, ice cream cones, movie tickets, plastic crappy toys for toddler birthday parties, books from Amazon.com instead of your local library, lawn-care services… whatever.

 Those, combined with the automatic savings above, are the ten-dollar decisions that make the difference between the typical broke and indebted person, and the Mustachian Early Retiree.